 The ‘wrong’ people taking on young dogs for the ‘wrong’ reasons can do untold harm.
 When they are abandoned, where do many end up?
 Well-meaning people like my young lady do the principled thing by taking in a rescue dog and then end up condemned to years of heartbreak and worry, unable to live a normal life because of the damage done earlier by someone else to the dog they have grown to love.

 NB.
-For the sake of the story and for confidentiality also, this isn’t a complete ‘report’, but I choose an angle.
-The precise protocols to best use for your own dog may be different to the approach I have worked out for Sunny.
+The precise protocols to best use for your own puppy may be different to the approach I have worked out for Hassle, which is why I don’t go into all exact details here of our plan.
 Finding instructions on the internet or TV that are not tailored to your own dog can do more harm than good.
 One size does not fit all.
-If you live in my own area I would be very pleased to help with strategies specific to your own dog (see my Get Help page).
+If you live in my own area I would be very pleased to help with puppy parenting strategies specific to your own puppy (see my Get Help page).